buseskorkmaz/Integrating-Table-Representation-into-LLMs/README.md

 ---
 ## Peer Review Score Prediction

 After obtaining the datasets, we run the peer review score prediction experiments with the script `src/peer_review/peer_review_prediction.py`.
+The produced results are shared under `logs/`.